Wiener Holocaust Library: History

 Following the end of World War II, the library used its extensive collections on National Socialism and the Third Reich to provide material to the United Nations War Crimes Commission for bringing war criminals to justice.
 Increasingly the collection was referred to as ‘Dr Wiener's Library' and eventually this led to its renaming.

 The Library published a bi-monthly bulletin commencing in November 1946 (and which continued until 1983) drew heavily on the library's own source material.
 Another important task during the 1950s and 1960s was the gathering of eyewitness accounts, a resource that was to become a unique and important part of the Library's collection.
 The accounts were collected systematically by a team of interviewers.
 In 1964, the Institute of Contemporary History was established and took up the neglected field of modern European history within The Wiener Library.

 During a funding crisis in 1974, it was decided to move a part of the collection to Tel Aviv.
 In the course of the preparations for this move, a large part of the collections was microfilmed for conservation purposes.
 The plans to move the library were abandoned in 1980 after the transports had already begun, resulting in a separate Wiener Library within the library of the University of Tel Aviv that consisted of the majority of the book stock, while The Wiener Library in London retained the microfilmed copies.

 Today, The Wiener Holocaust Library is a research library dedicated to studying the Holocaust, comparative genocide studies, Nazi Germany, and German Jewry, and documenting Antisemitism and Neonazism.
 It is a registered charity under English law.
 In 2011, it moved from Devonshire Street to new premises in Russell Square.

+Much of the artwork of Fred Kormis, creator of England's first Holocaust memorial, was displayed at an exhibition at the library, which was scheduled to run until 6 February 2025.

 Collections and Outreach

 Collections

 The Wiener Holocaust Library has been collecting material related to the Holocaust, its causes and legacies since 1933.
 Its holdings contain approximately 70,000 books and pamphlets, 2,000 physical document collections, 45,000 photographs and 3,000 periodical titles (including 110 current subscriptions), 1 million press cuttings, as well as posters, objects, artworks, digital collections, and audiovisual materials.

+In 2025 the Wiener Holocaust Library launched an online archive, Wiener Digital Collections, allowing researchers to access digitised materials from the collection around the world.